 Military Grades: O-1 through O-5

-Recruitment/Relocation Incentive MAY BE authorized, subject to National Guard Bureau approval.
+Recruitment/Relocation Incentive MAY BE authorized, subject to funding and approval.

-Relocation Costs MAY BE authorized subject to provisions of the Joint Travel Regulation and an agency determination that a Permanent Change of Station (PCS) move is in the Government's best interest.
+Relocation Costs MAY BE authorized subject to provisions of the Joint Travel Regulation, funding, and an agency determination that a Permanent Change of Station (PCS) move is in the Government's best interest.

 Must maintain appropriate level of security clearance.